Loading…

 Planning tip

-When to go, Year-round.
+Best Time to Visit, Year-round.
 Closed on Mondays.
 The annual Lok Mela national craft festival is held on the grounds each April, the largest gathering of Pakistani folk artisans in the country.

 Getting there, Located in Shakarparian Hills, 5 km from Islamabad Blue Area, 15 minutes by car.
 Across the main road from Pakistan Monument.